Every planar graph with $\Delta\geqslant 8$ is totally $(\Delta+2)$-choosable: Introduction

+The proof of Theorem~\ref{thm:main} uses the discharging method.
+This approach was introduced more than a century ago in~\cite{wernicke} to study the Four-Color Conjecture, now a theorem.
+It is especially well-suited for studying sparse graphs, and leads to many results, as shown in~\cite{borodinsurvey,cranstonwestsurvey}.

-We prove Theorem~\ref{thm:main} by contradiction.
-Assuming that it has a counterexample, we consider the one with the smallest number of edges.
+We proceed by contradiction.
+Assuming that Theorem~\ref{thm:main} has a counterexample, we consider the one with the smallest number of edges.
 Our goal is to prove that $G$ satisfies structural properties incompatible with planarity, hence the conclusion.
 We consider $G$ together with a planar embedding $\mathcal{M}$.
 Unless specified otherwise, all the faces discussed in the proof are faces in $\mathcal{M}$.

-In Section~\ref{sec:overview}, we discuss an overview of the proof.
-We introduce in Section~\ref{sec:config} a set of so-called \emph{reducible configurations}, which by minimality $G$ cannot contain (see Section~\ref{sec:reduction}).
+In Section~\ref{sec:overview}, we present a set of so-called \emph{reducible configurations}, which by minimality $G$ cannot contain.
+This is proven in Section~\ref{sec:reduction}.
 We then strive to reach a contradiction with the planarity of $G$.
 To do so, we use the discharging method.
 This means that we assign some initial weight to vertices and faces of $G$, then we redistribute those weights, and obtain a contradiction by double counting the total weight.
-We present in Section~\ref{sec:rules} an appropriate collection of discharging rules, and argue in Section~\ref{sec:positive} that every element of $G$ ends up with non-negative weight while the total initial weight was negative.
+We present in Section~\ref{sec:positive} an appropriate collection of discharging rules, and argue that every element of $G$ ends up with non-negative weight while the total initial weight was negative.

-The discharging approach was introduced more than a century ago in~\cite{wernicke} to study the Four-Color Conjecture, now a theorem.
-It is especially well-suited for studying sparse graphs, and leads to many results, as shown in~\cite{borodinsurvey,cranstonwestsurvey}.
-In this case, we prove that some configurations are reducible, and then use the discharging method to conclude about Theorem~\ref{thm:main}.
-Reducing configurations requires to use other techniques that we present in the remainder of this section.